Monday, 28 August 2017

 068. Monuments of World War 1 In Pakistan

-After the Crimean War (1853 - 1856), Europe entered a long and unprecedented period of peace and stability, except the Franco-Prussian war of 1870.
-It all started to change in the first decade of the twentieth century when an arms race intensified between the two opposing alliances of Britain, France, and Russia on one side and German, Austro Hungarian Empire and Italy on the other side.
-By 1914 the long accumulated gun powder was ready to explode.
-The necessary spark was provided by the assassination of Archduke Franz Ferdinand of Austria, in Sarajevo.
-Armed and backed by new technologies, Europeans soon found themselves involved in a kind of war, of which nobody has ever imagined.
-The destruction and carnage were on a scale, which the world had not seen till then.
+After the Crimean War (1853–1856), Europe entered a long and unprecedented period of peace and stability, except for the Franco-Prussian War of 1870.
+This peaceful era began to unravel in the first decade of the twentieth century, when an arms race intensified between two opposing alliances: Britain, France, and Russia on one side, and Germany, the Austro-Hungarian Empire, and Italy on the other.
+By 1914, the long-accumulated gunpowder was ready to explode.
+The necessary spark was provided by the assassination of Archduke Franz Ferdinand of Austria in Sarajevo.
+Armed and backed by new technologies, Europeans soon found themselves engaged in a kind of war that no one had ever imagined.
+The destruction and carnage were on a scale the world had never seen before.

-At the start of the war, the strength of Indian Army was 155,000 men, 100,000 of whom were from Punjab.
-But the army was greatly expanded during the war and 380,000 more were recruited from this region.
-120,000 of them were recruited from the Rawalpindi division alone, that in those days comprised of Rawalpindi, Attock, Jhelum, Shahpur and Mianwali districts.
+At the start of the war, the strength of the Indian Army was 155,000 men, 100,000 of whom were from Punjab.
+However, the army was greatly expanded during the war, and 380,000 more were recruited from this region.
+Of these, 120,000 were from the Rawalpindi Division, which in those days comprised the districts of Rawalpindi, Attock, Jhelum, Shahpur, and Mianwali.

-The contribution of Indians in general or Punjabis, in particular, is not the subject of this post.
-It is a vast and complicated subject and well beyond my capacities.
-However, I want to contribute by writing about the small monuments and plaques which I saw in many places by myself or found on the internet.
+The contribution of Indians in general — and Punjabis in particular — is not the main subject of this post.
+It is a vast and complex topic, well beyond my capacity.
+However, I want to contribute by writing about the small monuments and plaques I have seen in various places myself or found on the internet.

 Our Heritage